vikrant4/RepData_PeerAssessment1/PA1_template.md

 rm(activity.impute)
 ```

-There does not seems to be any difference made to the plot by imputing values with the above mentioned stratergy
+As we can see there is a slight reduction in the *mean* and *median* values by imputing values with the above mentioned stratergy.
 ***

 ## Are there differences in activity patterns between weekdays and weekends?